-A flight circuit is defined through the starting point (SP) and final (PF) with a line drawn on a map, with linear portions delimited by two waypoints (WPT) known for timming gates (TG) and a series of checking points over the curved sections not known (HG).
-The TG and HG has R=125m, and corridor between them with 250m width.
+A flight circuit is defined through the starting point (SP) and final (FP) with a line drawn on a map, with linear portions delimited by two waypoints (WPT) known for timing gates (TG) and a series of checking points over the curved sections not known (Hidden Gates - HG).
+The TG and HG are considered gates has R=100m, and corridor between them with 200m width.